-The cost of a higher education has become a phenomenal burden for students and parents alike in recent decades.
-CNBC reported last year that the cost of tuition for the 2017-18 academic year was 129% higher than what people paid 30 years ago for the 1987-88 academic year.
+The cost of higher education has become a phenomenal burden for students and parents alike in recent decades.
+U.S. News reported that from 2008 to 2021, the cost of in-state tuition among public National Universities grew by 72%.
 If a student attends college and relies solely on student loans to cover the tuition and other costs, it creates a phenomenal financial burden by the time they leave school.
-In fact, Student Loan Hero reports that 62% of college seniors graduate with student loans, with an average debt of $29,800.
+Student Loan Hero reports that 56% of public and non-profit college seniors graduate with student loans, with an average debt of $28,800.
 That amount of debt can lead to serious delays in achieving life goals, such as getting married and buying a first home.

 |Sector||Tuition and Fees Academic Year 2017-18||Room and Board 2017-18||Total 2017-18||Tuition and Fees Academic Year 2018-19||Room and Board 2018-19||Total 2018-19|

-How to afford college to minimize the burden of student loans
+How to afford college and minimize student loans

 Step 1: Plan ahead and do your homework.

-Begin to research schools, scholarships and grants well before it’s time to apply to the school of your choice.
-Consider a local school or even starting at a Community College and save on the cost of room and board and tuition.
-In-state tuition rates are often significantly cheaper for residents.
+Begin to research programs, scholarships, and grants well before it’s time to apply to the school of your choice.
+Consider attending a local university or even starting at a Community College.
+This will help you save on the cost of room and board and tuition as in-state rates are often significantly cheaper for residents.
 A good place to start is at studentaid.ed.gov.

 Step 2: Apply for financial aid.

 Apply for financial aid as soon as you can to beat the deadlines.
 Fill out the FAFSA form (Free Application for Federal Student Aid), whether you think you’ll qualify or not.
-Be sure to apply as soon as you can after January 1st to ensure that you do not miss out on available aid.
+Be sure to register when the application opens on January 1st to ensure that you do not miss out on available aid.
 You can also fill out a paper application available at any college campus Financial Aid department.

 Here’s what FAFSA offers:

 - Loans: Student loans make up the majority of most students’ aid packages.
 Some come directly from the federal government, while others are made available through individual lenders.
-Understand the difference between the two types of loans you could receive, subsidized and unsubsidized loans.
+It’s important to understand the difference between the two types of loans you could receive, subsidized and unsubsidized.
 With subsidized loans, the government pays the interest while you are in school, up until the grace period ends.
-Unsubsidized loans on the other hand means you are responsible for paying the interest that begins to accrue when the loan is disbursed.
+Unsubsidized loans on the other hand mean you are responsible for paying the interest that begins to accrue when the loan is disbursed.

-- Work study loans: The federal work-study programs give students the opportunity to work part-time to earn money for college expenses.
+- Work-study loans: The federal work-study programs allow students to work part-time to earn money for college expenses.
 These jobs are either on-campus or off-campus and sometimes relate to your field of study.

-- Grants: A grant is money that you don’t need to pay back and is based on your Expected Family Contribution.
-The lower your Expected Family Contribution (EFC) – a number used by your school to determine your federal student aid eligibility and financial aid award – the higher your chances of qualifying for a Federal Pell Grant, or a Federal Supplemental Educational Opportunity Grant (FSEOG).
+- Grants: A grant is money that you don’t need to pay back and is based on your Expected Family Contribution (EFC).
+The lower your EFC – a number used by your school to determine your federal student aid eligibility and financial aid award—the higher your chances of qualifying for a Federal Pell Grant, or a Federal Supplemental Educational Opportunity Grant (FSEOG).

 Scholarships are a great way to help leave college debt-free.
-Essentially, scholarships are free money usually awarded to students based on academic achievements, field of study, minority group membership and GPA.
-The federal government, state government, college or career schools, non-profit organizations, your school’s financial aid website and your course department website, high school guidance counselors, public libraries are excellent places to ask about scholarships.
+Essentially, scholarships are free money usually awarded to students based on academic achievements, field of study, minority group membership, and GPA.
+The federal government, state government, college or career schools, non-profit organizations, high school guidance counselors, and public libraries are excellent places to ask about scholarships.
 Stay ahead of deadlines and do your best to apply early.

 According to the Federal Trade Commission, you should never need to pay for a scholarship.
-Keep a lookout for these tip-offs that the “scholarship” is a scam:
+Keep a lookout for these tip-offs that a potential “scholarship” is a scam:

 - “The scholarship is guaranteed or your money back.”